Scientific: Justicia californica

 Light: Full sun

-Watering: Keep on dry side to maintain tighter appearance.
+Watering: Keep on dry side to maintain a tighter appearance.
 Responds to irrigation with copious succulent weak growth and limited flowers - DON'T over water.

 Disease and Pests: None

 Additional comments: Chuparosa attracts hummingbirds and gives a nice show of red color during the winter in Phoenix.
 In all, this is an excellent accent shrub for desert gardens.
 It's also a nice companion shrub to many other desert trees and shrubs.
 The yellow flowering variant is novel, though not superior in accent to the red flowering form.
 And did I say that chuparosa attracts hummingbirds?